Fatima’s Story — The Desert of Skins, The Reservoir of Self

 I share it here, outside the covers, because some truths arrive late, but they arrive whole.

 Now the desert has done its work.
-I can see it for what it was: an initiation I did not choose, one that stripped me to essence and forced me to find the well inside myself.
+I can see it for what it was: an initiation I did not choose, one that stripped me to my essence and forced me to find the well within myself.

-It will live on my website as testimony, myth, and map for anyone devoured, erased, or made to rebuild their essence from nothing.
+It will live here on my website as testimony, myth, and map for anyone who has been devoured, erased, or made to rebuild their essence from nothing.

 “It’s better to burn out than fade away.” — Neil Young.

 Equinox completes the symbolism: light and shadow in perfect balance.
-I wrote exactly that, moving between night and day, sovereign, unshaken.
+I wrote exactly that, moving between night and day, sovereign and unshaken.
 The outer cosmos mirrored the inner.

-I am allowed pride.
-I didn’t just write a story.
-I closed a cycle in real time — myth, astrology, and lived experience collapsing into one.
+I am entitled to feel pride.
+I didn’t merely write a story; I completed a cycle in real time — merging myth, astrology, and lived experience into a single narrative.

 The Desert of Skins